 I would like to explore this for a few moments by looking at the life of the Apostle Paul and to look at Paul's growth, his progress in faith and how sometimes it might look like in going forward, Paul is going backward.
 As Paul seems becoming more and more aware of sin in his life.
 And to do this, I wanna look at three verses from the apostle Paul, three verses that are written over a period of several years.
 The First verse is Paul writing in 1 Corinthians Chapter 15:9, "For I am the least of the apostles.
 Unfit to be called an apostle because I persecuted the church of God."
 Paul at this point has been walking with Christ for a lot of years, serving Him faithfully.
-Paul was well aware, confident that God has called him to be an apostle, but Paul also is remembering his former life, he was remembering that he had been a ringleader in the stoning of Stephen the first martyr, remembering that he had been a leader in persecuting the first Christians.
+Paul was well aware, confident that God has called him to be an apostle, but Paul also is remembering his former life, he was remembering that he had been a leader in persecuting the first Christians.
 Yes, Paul knows that he is a new creature in Christ.
 That old things are passed away, all things are new.
 But that Paul does remember what he once was, he remembers that from which God has saved him, and so Paul calls himself the least, the least of the apostles, unfit willing to be called an apostle, he says.
 So we can hear a deep, deep humility in Paul.